-Simple cooking tips for the kitchen.
+Simple cooking tips for the kitchen will help you live a more self-sufficient lifestyle.
 Create a simple kitchen to eat better, save money and time, and be healthier.

-- Without all the stuff in our house, it is much easier to clean.
+- Without all the stuff in our house, it is much easier to clean and take care of.
 If there is less on the shelves there is less to dust!

-- The more clutter we remove from our house the better it looks and feels meaning there are less stress-filled arguments.
+- The more clutter we remove from our house the better it looks and feels meaning there are fewer stress-filled arguments.

 - And if you have fewer food options in your kitchen you will not only eat better, but you will most definitely live better.

 When you prepare your own meals you can reduce your sugar and preservative intake which will leave you feeling better.
-You’ll have more energy, sleep better, enjoy better moods, and lose weight.
+You can also add in ingredients that your body is craving.
+Ingredients that will give you more energy, better better, allow you to enjoy better moods, and even lose some of that extra weight.

-Even if you’re not used to spending time in the kitchen, simple cooking means easy recipes, few ingredients, a limited number of steps involved, and almost no prior cooking experience.
+For most people, however, cooking mainly from scratch can be a bit intimidating.
+But I have good news for you, even if you’re not used to spending time in the kitchen, simple cooking means easy recipes, fewer ingredients, a limited number of steps involved, and almost no prior cooking experience.

-Some foods you might enjoy making on your own are:
+Some simple foods you might enjoy making on your own are:

-- Dehydrated fruits, vegetables, and meats for snacks
+- Dehydrated Foods – such as fruits, vegetables, and meats for snacks

-- Meats – never buy ready-made burgers again
+- Grass-fed and Organic Meats – never buy ready-made burgers again

 You can throw a few ingredients in your slow cooker or Dutch oven and let them cook all day, or quickly prepare a meal using your pressure cooker or sheet pans at the end of a long day.
 And you’ll find these meals are both healthier and tastier than stopping for a pizza on the way home.

-Simple cooking fits right in with the homesteading lifestyle.
-If you enjoy homesteading, simple cooking allows you to prepare your meals based on the fruits and vegetables of your harvest, as well as fresh eggs and milk.
+I think what I love most about simple cooking is that it fits right in with the homesteading lifestyle.
+If you enjoy homesteading, simple cooking allows you to prepare your meals based on the fruits and vegetables of your harvest, as well as fresh eggs and milk and meat.

 Preparing your own foods instead of buying ready-made foods allows you to be more aware of what’s in your food.
 Wouldn’t you like to know what you’re putting into your body?
 Try reading the ingredient label of a ready-made product and see how many ingredients you recognize.